SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Autosomal dominant hypocalcemia

-Mutations in the CASR gene can cause a condition called autosomal dominant hypocalcemia type 1, which is characterized by low levels of calcium in the blood (hypocalcemia).
+Variants (also called mutations) in the CASR gene can cause a condition called autosomal dominant hypocalcemia, which is characterized by low levels of calcium in the blood (hypocalcemia).
 Some affected individuals also have a shortage of parathyroid hormone (hypoparathyroidism).
+When this condition is caused by CASR gene variants, it is known as autosomal dominant hypocalcemia type 1.

 More About This Health Condition